ReOpAu/react-starter-kit/docs/ADDRESS_FINDER_V3_DOCUMENTATION.md

 - **Live State Synchronization (Our Method):** This application uses a live, push-based method.
 The `useAgentSync` hook calls a function (`syncToAgent`) that continuously pushes a complete snapshot of "The Brain's" state to the agent during the conversation.
 This ensures the agent's context is always aligned with the UI in real-time.
 The `getCurrentState` tool is a mechanism to verify the success of this live push.

-### 5. Map Display for Confirmed Selection
+### 5. Map Display for Confirmed Selection (Updated Pattern)
-- After address validation, the confirmed selection is always enriched with `lat` and `lng` (coordinates) if available from the backend.
+- All confirmed selections, regardless of whether they originate from manual or conversational/agent flows, must be fully hydrated with coordinates (`lat`/`lng`) before being set in state and displayed.
+The system guarantees that the Confirmed Selection UI is always consistent and display-ready.
+- Both manual and agent-driven selections must use a single, centralized logic path to ensure that all confirmed selections are fully hydrated (with coordinates and any other required fields).
+Divergent logic between flows is not permitted, as it leads to inconsistent UI and technical debt.
+- The enrichment step occurs in the selection handler, which merges the coordinates into the `selectedResult` if needed (by fetching details from the backend).
+- The `Suggestion` type includes optional `lat` and `lng` fields for this purpose.
 - The Confirmed Selection UI displays a Google Map only when these coordinates are present.
-- This ensures that only fully validated, trustworthy locations are visualized on the map, never partial or ambiguous suggestions.
-- The enrichment step occurs in the validation handler (`useActionHandler`), which merges the coordinates into the `selectedResult`.
-- The `Suggestion` type now includes optional `lat` and `lng` fields for this purpose.

-#### Confirmed Selection Map Display (New Pattern)
-- When a user confirms an address (after validation), the UI checks for `lat` and `lng` on the confirmed selection.
-- If present, a Google Map is displayed below the address details.
 - This pattern guarantees that only validated, geocoded addresses are visualized, aligning with our data quality and UX goals.

+### Future Direction
+The ideal architecture is for the backend to always return fully-hydrated, display-ready selection objects for any confirmed selection.
+The frontend should never need to patch up or fetch additional details after selection.

 ## Application Flow